The Project Gutenberg EBook of The Giant Hands, by Alfred Crowquill

-*** START OF THE PROJECT GUTENBERG EBOOK 10816 ***
+*** START OF THIS PROJECT GUTENBERG EBOOK THE GIANT HANDS ***

 Front Cover